krablak/vscode-snippets/README.md

 # vscode-snippets

-Few basic snippets for FE development on Holly react projects.
+Few basic snippets for FE development on react projects.

 ## How to install snippets